jrodewig/wanderahead.github.io/_posts/2025-04-09-new-bern-one-of-north-carolinas-best-small-towns.md

 royal colonial governor, burned down in 1798.
 Today’s version is a faithful recreation based on historical records.

-Gov. William Tryon’s lavish “palace”—funded by steep taxes—didn’t win him many fans back then, and its opulence still impresses.
+Gov. William Tryon’s lavish "palace," funded by steep taxes, didn’t win him many fans back then, and its opulence still impresses.
 Tour the replica ballroom where George Washington danced or the surprisingly modern kitchen, where 18th-century cooking demos still happen.